ManuelLerchner/tile-planner/README.md

 - Select different tiling patterns
 - Move the tiles around to find the best layout
 - Automatically calculate the amount of tiles needed
-- Save your plans in a database
-- Edit your plans
+- Store & Edit your plans
 - Create a printable PDF of your plan

 ## Demo Images